Knottedness is in NP, modulo GRH: Complexity classes

 We (informally) defined the classes $\P$ and $\NP$ in the introduction.
 If $D$ is a decision problem, we define the class $\P^D$ to be the set of decision problems $E$ that can be computed in polynomial time with the aid of an oracle that answers questions in $D$.
 Likewise if $\X$ is a complexity class, we define $\P^\X$ to be the union of $\P^D$ for all $D \in \X$.
 Likewise we can also define $\NP^D$ and $\NP^\X$.
 If $\NP \subseteq \P^D$, then $D$ is called \emph{$\NP$-hard} (in the Cook or Turing sense); if also $D \in \NP$, then it is called \emph{$\NP$-complete}.

 The \emph{polynomial hierarchy} is the union

 An extension of the conjecture that $\P \ne \NP$ asserts that the polynomial hierarchy does not collapse, \ie, that each term in this union is larger than the previous one.
 As a rough analogy, the non-collapse of $\PH$ is to $\P \ne \NP$ in complexity theory, as the generalized Riemann hypothesis is to the Riemann Hypothesis in number theory.
-Among many known conditional results, if $\NP = \coNP$, then the polynomial hierarchy collapses to its second level.
+In particular, if $\NP = \coNP$, then the polynomial hierarchy collapses to its second level.
 Brassard \cite{Brassard:note} showed that

 Thus if

 is $\NP$-hard, then $\NP = \coNP$.